 Fort Worth, located in North Central Texas, is the fifth-largest city in Texas and the 16th largest city in the country.
 It is known as “where the west begins.”
 The city’s architecture bursts with western heritage, and the city is known for its world-class museums.
-In 2013, Forbes magazine ranked Fort Worth 15th on the list of Best Places for Business and Careers.
+In 2017, Forbes magazine ranked Fort Worth among the country’s best cities for young professionals.
 The city is home to several multinational corporations, such as Lockheed Martin, American Airlines, Pier 1 Imports, and Radio Shack.

 Get to Know Fort Worth, TX

 Fort Worth covers more than 350 square miles—292.5 square miles of land and 6.3 square miles of water—spanning areas of Tarrant, Parker, and Wise counties.
 It is considered part of the Cross Timbers region.
 Like most US cities, it’s further divided into various neighborhoods.
 Some of these include the Cultural District, Stockyards, Near Southside, West 7th, Clearfork, and Downtown Fort Worth.